-Have you ever noticed how your job interview answers often seem misaligned with that stellar narrative that your crafted for your resume?
-Hiring managers rarely settle for the type of dull, dry, recitation of facts that most job-seekers include in their resumes.
+Have you ever noticed how your job interview answers often seem misaligned with that stellar narrative that you crafted for your resume?
+Hiring managers rarely settle for the type of dull, dry, recitation of facts that most job seekers include in their resumes.
 They’re seeking a different kind of insight as they try to determine whether your experience and talents can benefit their firm.
-Your goal should be to ensure that your entire job-seeking presentation helps them to obtain that insight.
-One way that you can do that is by using the STAR method when you’re creating your resume.

-Results – Finally, you will be asked to describe the outcome.
+Finally, you will be asked to describe the outcome.
 Were your actions successful in helping you to obtain your goal and overcome the challenge?
 What lessons did you take away from the experience?
 What was the added value to you and the company?

-While the STAR method has been primarily used by interviewers, it is easy to see how it can be adapted as a guide to resume-writing.
+While the STAR method has been primarily used by interviewers, it is easy to see how it can be adapted as a guide to writing some effective resume bullet points!

 To properly use the STAR method for your resume, you just need to apply that mode of thinking to your work experience descriptions.
-You should include information that addresses each of those four items- situation, task, action, and results.
+You should include information that addresses each of those four items: situation, task, action, and results.
 Done properly, this can present a more complete description of your expertise and demonstrate your potential value to prospective employers.
 Below, we’ll explain how to modify the interview STAR method to apply to your resume.

 Begin by defining the role you filled at a previous employer’s company.
 Include the position and your core responsibilities.